Margaret Neilson Armstrong: Life

-She began her career as a designer in the 1880s, working initially for A.C.
+She began her career as a book cover designer in the late 1880s, initially doing commissions for Charles Scribner's Sons and A.C.
 McClurg and later for other publishers as well.
-She designed more than 270 book covers and book bindings, about half of which were for Scribner's.
-She worked in the Art Nouveau style and favored plant-related motifs, bold colors, gold stamping, and often slightly asymmetrical designs—an unusual combination that helped to distinguish her among her peers.
+She designed more than 314 book covers and book bindings, about half of which were for Scribner's.
+Her later work was influenced by Art Nouveau and favored plant-related motifs, bold colors, gold stamping, and often slightly asymmetrical designs in compositions that often seemed to be moving while standing still.
 Authors for whom she designed several covers include Frances Hodgson Burnett, Florence L. Barclay, George Washington Cable, Charles Dickens, Paul Laurence Dunbar, Robert Louis Stevenson, Henry van Dyke, and Myrtle Reed.
-She has been called "the most productive and accomplished American book designer of the 1890s and early 1900s", and her work is often compared to that of her contemporary Alice Cordelia Morse.
+She has been called "the most productive and accomplished American book designer of the 1890s and early 1900s", and her work is sometimes compared to that of her contemporary Alice Cordelia Morse.